 - Conversational AI

 - Digital Assistants

 Why do businesses use chatbots?

 Mainly to keep the humans performing more important tasks – as humans are expensive they need to produce commercial results normally.

-What are the main types of AI bots?
+What are the main types of AI chatbots?

-What are the key features of an AI bot?
+What are the key features of an AI chatbot?

 - Conversations mediums – off site

 What are the key benefits of an AI chabot?